 - We do care about advancing justice, because a more just world is one in which people will live better lives i.e. advancing justice has social impact.
 Similarly, we care about the environment, because we need the environment so that humans and animals can live better lives.

 Justice and other values may well matter independently of their effect on people.
 However, this isn’t our focus.
-We focus on helping people live flourishing lives, and only look to advance justice insofar as it helps with that.
-We chose flourishing as the key thing to focus on because it’s something that almost everyone thinks is important, while there’s also a huge difference in the effect of different careers on the amount of flourishing in the world.
-This means everyone should agree it’s a really important thing to focus on.
+We focus on increasing wellbeing, and only look to advance justice insofar as it helps with that (due to the reasons above).